brainlife/brainlife.github.io/_pages/team.md

             <img src="images/avatar/josiah.jpg"><br>
             <a href="https://fullstackneuro.io/">Josiah Leong</a><br>
             <span class="title">Assistant Professor</span><br>
-            <span class="location">University of Arkansas</span>
         </td>
         <td width="60%">
             <p>
-                Josiah was a postdoctoral researcher on the brainlife.io team and recently started his own lab.
+        Josiah is Assistant Professor in the Department of Psychology at the University of Arkansas.
+He holds a Ph.D. from Stanford University and was Postdoctoral researcher at Indiana University.
 He studies structural and functional connections in the human brain that link emotions to perception and choice.
 He uses brainlife.io to automate targeted white-matter characterizations in large datasets, and he is building a brainlife.io pipeline to make task-based functional MRI analyses more accessible and reproducible.
             </p>
         </td>
     </tr>